-Koheras ultra-low RIN and low phase noise single tone lasers are main building blocks in the Photonics Laboratory at ETH Zurich, for research on levitated nanoparticles in vacuum.
+Koheras ultra-low RIN and low phase noise single tone lasers are the main building blocks in the Photonics Laboratory at ETH Zurich, for research on levitated nanoparticles in a vacuum.

 In the experiment, a fused silica nanosphere with a diameter of about 100 nm is optically trapped by a tightly focused laser beam that is emitted from a Koheras BoostiK C15 laser with ultra-low RIN.

 “Since we are aiming for controlling and cooling the sphere’s center of mass motion we need to suppress the laser RIN that leads to heating as well as possible.
 With the ultra-low RIN version of the C15 we are able to trap spheres at very low pressures where we would lose the particles with a higher laser RIN.” says Rene Reimann, a member of the group.

 In a second step the team plans to couple a high finesse optical cavity to the motion of the sphere, thereby cooling its center of mass motion to the quantum ground state.
 Here a Koheras BoostiK E15 will be utilized.

 “The E15 is a good tool for controllably coupling the sphere to the cavity.
 With its small phase noise and narrow linewidth the laser enables us to precisely address the narrow cavity resonance.” explains Rene Reimann.